-- 1. Early application submissions are encouraged and may either be downloaded form the university's web site or obtained directly from the Office of the Dean of the Graduate School, St. Mary's University, 1 Camino Santa Maria, San Antonio, TX 78228. - 2.
+- 1. Early application submissions are encouraged and may be completed online via the university's Graduate School web site. - 2.
 There is no application fee required. - 3.
 Submit the appropriate test scores required for the applicable degree program the Graduate Management Admissions Test (GMAT), Aptitude Test for the Graduate Record Exam (GRE), or the Miller Analogies Test (MAT). - 4.
 Include two complete and official transcripts showing previous college work and degree or arrange to have them sent to the Dean of the Graduate School.
-Documents must be in English for international students. - 5.
+Transcripts must be evaluated by an approved third party provider for international students. - 5.
 Include two letters of recommendation from individuals well acquainted with your academic/professional ability.
 Students who have graduated from St. Mary's University are exempt from this requirement. - 6.
-All new full and part time students must complete the blue Health Form sent by the Graduate Admissions Office and is an essential part of the application.
-This medical form is a confidential record for Student Health Service use only.
-Complete the medical history and provide proof of the required immunization listed.
-This is Texas State Law and a preregistration requirement.
-Active duty military personnel are exempt from this requirement. - 7.
 Specific programs may require an interview.